thomasgredig/MSthesis-Guidelines/README.md

 # MSthesis-Guidelines
  guidelines for writing an M.S. thesis

+ Physics is a science based on experimental observations.
+Its existence depends on **quality** science.
+Therefore, practices need to be put in place to help guarantee high-quality, reproducible, scientific results.

 # M.S.
 Thesis

-You should be familiar with writing and if not refresh your memory with a book, such as "A Manual for Writers of Research Papers, Theses and Dissertations" by Kate L. Turabian.
+The master's thesis represents *original* research.
+Details to support your claims must be included.
+You should be familiar with writing and if not refresh your memory with a book, such as "A Manual for Writers of Research Papers, Theses and Dissertations" by [Kate L. Turabian](https://www.amazon.com/s?k=Kate+L.+Turabian).
 It contains general information.
 In the following, we will add some specific approaches towards writing a physics M.S. thesis in experimental condensed matter.

 # Software Packages